Sakartu/next/README.md

 The first thing you need to do is add a show to the database.
 Adding a show looks up the show by name in the (remote) TVRage database and adds all the information it can find to the local database.
-To make sure you always have the latest ep information available you should update the database regularly, see the "-u" (CLI) or "update" (TUI) commands.
+The internal episode cache gets updated as you watch but you can update the cache manually (if, for instance, you almost always watch in an offline setting) using the -u flag.
+Make sure the cache gets updated regularly, otherwise next won't know what to do with new eps as they come out!
 Playing a show has already been covered in the bash completion part above.

 next will look for eps for your shows in the given location in the configuration file.
 If, for some reason, you have the eps for a specific show in another location